-In WY 2019, 10,130 Acre-Feet (AF) of water was legally available to serve Cal-Am customers within the District.
+In WY 2020, 10,130 AF of water was legally available to serve Cal-Am customers within the District.
 Similarly, approximately 3,046 AF of water were assumed to be available to serve non-Cal-Am users extracting water from the Carmel Valley Aquifer and the Seaside Basin.

-However, because of legal and regulatory constraints, long-term water supplies available to Cal-Am's customers in the future will be reduced to approximately 5,500 acre-feet per year (AFY) assuming that Cal-Am will retain rights to produce 774 AFY from Seaside Groundwater sources (restored to 1,474 in 25 years), 94 AFY from the Sand City Desalination Facility, 1,300 AFY from Aquifer Storage and Recovery, and 3,376 AFY from Carmel River sources.
+However, because of legal and regulatory constraints, long-term water supplies available to Cal-Am's customers in the future will be reduced to approximately 9,000 acre-feet per year (AFY), assuming that Cal-Am will retain rights to produce 774 AFY from Seaside Groundwater sources (restored to 1,474 in 25 years), 94 AFY from the Sand City Desalination Facility, 1,300 AFY from Aquifer Storage and Recovery, 3,500 AFY from Pure Water Monterey and 3,376 AFY from Carmel River sources.